 Contributing

 The main objective of the InDLS is to provide industrial domain experts and data scientist with a rich library of algorithms to speed up their work.
-Therefore, we highly encourage data scientists with industrial domain knowledge to contribute algorithms and models within their niche expeertise.
-Nevertheless, we are industry and scientific domain agnostic.
+Therefore, we highly encourage data scientists with industrial domain knowledge to contribute algorithms and models within their area of expertise.
+We are industry and scientific domain agnostic.
 We accept any type of algorithm that improves the industrial data science experience and development.

 Given the above, we are picky when it comes to adding new algorithms and how we document them.
 We want to speed up our user’s tasks with algorithms that minimize their exploratory and analytic work.
 We strive to include methods that will save them time and provide comprehensive documentation for each algorithm.
 Keep this in mind when developing a new algorithm.